Kinsotek/Kinsotek/README.md

 - 👋 Hi, I’m @Kinsotek
-- 👀 I’m interested in cloud security / python development
+- 👀 I’m interested in cloud computing / software development (backend)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning GCP, and JS
-- 💞️ I’m looking to collaborate on python development project
+- 💞️ I’m looking to collaborate on Software development project
-- 📫 How to reach me: o.kelechi96@gmail.com
+- 📫 How to reach me: obiaozukelechi@gmail.com

 <!---
 Kinsotek/Kinsotek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.